-Power came courtesy of Jaguar's 3.8-litre XK.
-Though a bit long in the tooth, even then, it could still pack a punch!
-The gracefully rising contours of the E-Type's bonnet were there, first and foremost, to accommodate the XK engine.
-Both aesthetically and technically, then, Jaguar's E-Type was a tour de force.
-A shortlist to define 'Swinging London' would simply have to include the 'E-Type Jag'!
+E-Type power was provided by Jaguar's 3.8-litre XK engine.
+Though a bit long in the tooth, even then, the venerable motor could still pack a punch.
+The gracefully rising contours of the E-Type's bonnet were practical - as well as aesthetic.
+They were there, first and foremost, to accommodate the dimensions of the XK.
+The resulting top speed was around 150mph.
+0-65 mph came up in less than 7s.
+The Jaguar E-Type, then, merged cooler than cool lines with prodigious poke.
+A shortlist of items defining 'Swinging London' would simply have to include the 'E-Type Jag', darling!